nbogie/express-notes/express-cheatsheet.md

 ## DELETING a resource

-To allow the user to delete a resource such as a recipe, by id, we'd create the route handler to match the `DELETE` HTTP method, and use a route path of `/recipes/:id` to match an example of /recipes/117, as follows:
+To allow the user to delete a resource such as a recipe, by id, we'd create the route handler to:

+* match the `DELETE` HTTP method, and
+* use a route path of `/recipes/:id` to match an example of /recipes/117, as follows:

 ```
 app.delete('/recipes/:id', function(req, res) {